Gabelbombe/Chesster/README.md

-# Chesster: An ASM based minimalistic 256b chess game
+# Chesster: An ASM minimalist 256b chess game

 ##### "You don't need eyes to see, you need vision." - Faithless